jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

-3D reconstruction with electron density – DENSS and EMAN2 in RAW
+3D reconstruction with electron density – DENSS in RAW
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A new, exciting method for doing 3D shape reconstructions in SAXS yields actual electron density, rather than bead models.
 There are many potential advantages to this,